-The former question has both theoretical and practical implications.
-We will need
+The question has both theoretical and practical implications.
+We will need to determine

-determine

-both what markup structures might be used and find a solution for creating
+both what markup structures might be used and find a solution for creating the annotations

-annotations

 themselves.
-Fortunately, an online annotation system capable of working
+Fortunately, an online annotation system capable of working with TEI already

 machine-assisted annotation of texts, including TEI texts, with the names of persons,

 and events.
 These may be exported in a variety of formats, including TEI.
 The TEI